MeantPlace279/mcbeonlinux/README.md

 ### Step 3 — Backup the binaries

 Both are GPL licensed — you can copy and redistribute freely.
-Back them up in case the repo goes down:
+Back them up in case the repo goes down (or you can just get the [mcpelauncher-backup.zip](mcpelauncher-backup.zip) file from this repo when needed!:

 ```sh
 mkdir mcpelauncher-backup